EvitaKnits/nigel-is-25/README.md

 **Issue:** My iframes did not have titles.
 **Fix:** I added titles to all iframes.
-This was fixed in [this commit.]()
+This was fixed in [this commit.](https://github.com/EvitaKnits/nigel-is-25/commit/e16570a4181e122138eb04b95bb7491f14cb7ce6)

+#### Bug Six

-6. My social media icons did not have names and the links did not open.
-I added names and fixed the URLs.
-PUT THE COMMIT URL HERE FOR WHERE I FIXED IT.
+**Issue:** My social media icon links did not have names and the links did not open.
+**Fix:** I added names and fixed the URLs.
+The names were fixed in [this commit]() by adding aria-labels to links.
+The links opening were fixed in [this commit]() by adding the appropriate target attribute.

 7. I had used h3 elements to emphasise something on a page which was not in-keeping with the sequentially-descending headings rule.

 PUT THE COMMIT URL HERE FOR WHERE I FIXED IT.

-8. Although lighthouse did not flag this to me, I saw that I had not added any aria-labels for images and links, so I added these too.
+8. Although Lighthouse did not flag this to me, I noticed that the navigation bar does not have the semantic tag `<button>` to help screen readers.

 PUT THE COMMIT URL HERE FOR WHERE I FIXED IT.

-9. Although Lighthouse did not flag this to me, I noticed that the navigation bar does not have the semantic tag `<button>` to help screen readers.

-PUT THE COMMIT URL HERE FOR WHERE I FIXED IT.

-10. The footer did not remain at the bottom of the page on the 404.html page.
+9. The footer did not remain at the bottom of the page on the 404.html page.
 This was due to me having incorrectly put the `flex-grow` CSS attribute in the parent element and not the child.
 I moved it and this rectified the issue.

 **BEFORE**